Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 ### Initial state

-The inital state is the Immutable.js collection from the previous section.
+The initial state is simply the Immutable.js collection from the [Defining the game's state collection](#defining-the-games-state-collection) section.

 ~~~js
 const initialState = {...};
 ~~~

 ### Events stream